 Burundi is a landlocked, resource-poor country with an underdeveloped manufacturing sector.
 The economy is predominantly

-Tutsi minority, 14% of the population, dominates the coffee trade.
-An ethnic-based war that lasted for over a decade resulted in
+and tea prices.
+An ethnic-based war that lasted for over a decade resulted in more than 200,000 deaths, forced more than 48,000

-more than 200,000 deaths, forced more than 48,000 refugees into Tanzania, and displaced 140,000 others internally.
-Only one in
+refugees into Tanzania, and displaced 140,000 others internally.
+Only one in two children go to school, and approximately one in 15

-and economic activity has increased, but underlying weaknesses - a high poverty rate, poor education rates, a weak legal system,
+and economic activity has increased, but underlying weaknesses - a high poverty rate, poor education rates, a weak legal system, a

 Source: CIA World Factbook (select Burundi)